etcd-io/etcd/README.md

 - Explore the full [API][api.md].
 - Setup a [multi-machine cluster][clustering.md].
+- Learn the [config format, env variables and flags][configuration.md].
 - Find [language bindings and tools][libraries-and-tools.md].
 - Learn about the dashboard, lock and leader election [modules][modules.md].
 - Use TLS to [secure an etcd cluster][security.md].